MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/About/about_scopes.md

 ```

 To find the variables that are visible in a particular scope, use the Scope
 parameter of Get-Variable.
-The visible parameters include global parameters,
+The visible variables include global variables,
-parameters in the parent scope, and parameters in the current scope.
+variables in the parent scope, and variables in the current scope.

 For example, the following command gets the variables that are visible in the
 local scope: